cyber-usmaan/Google-Cybersecurity-Professional-Certificate/README.md

 # Google Cybersecurity Professional Certificate - Coursera [Status: inprogress]
 Purpose of the Repository:
-Documentation of coursework, key learnings, and projects completed as part of this certification.
+Documentating of coursework, key learnings, and projects completed as part of this certification.

 ---